ashwinvis/myst-reader/README.md

 It is not necessary to specify the `+citations` extension since it is enabled by default.
 However, if you were to disable citations by specifying `-citations` in `PANDOC_EXTENSIONS` or by setting `reader: markdown-citations` in your default file, citations will **not** work.

-You may write your bibliography in any format supported by Pandoc with the appropriate extensions specified.
+You may write your bibliography in any format supported by MyST with the appropriate extensions specified.
 However, you **must** name the bibliography file the same as your post.

 For example, a post with the file name `my-post.md` should have a bibliography file called `my-post.bib`, `my-post.json`, `my-post.yaml` or `my-post.bibtex` in the same directory as your post, or in a subdirectory of the directory that your blog resides in.
 Failure to do so will prevent the references from being picked up.